Basic Eligibility and Student Employment Policies

-- For positions you are interested in, contact the supervisor to inquire about the position and the hiring process for that position.
+- Contact the supervisor to inquire about the job and the hiring process for positions in which you are interested.

-- Complete all Student Employment Payroll Documents found here.
+- Once hired, complete all Student Employment Payroll Documents found here.

-Note: The I-9 and W-4 Forms are required for new employees only; you do not have to reapply each year.
-The I-9 documents must be accompanied with original documents.
-Photocopies will not longer be accepted.
-If you have a previous Deposit Agreement on file, it remains valid, unless you want to change how your pay is applied.
+Note: The I-9 and W-4 Forms are required for new employees only and must be accompanied by original documents.
+Photocopies will not be accepted.
+If you have a previous Deposit Agreement on file, it remains valid unless you want to change how your pay is applied.

 Resident Advisor Positions

-- Students are needed at St. Margaret's House to assist in the teaching of basic computer skills to the women and children who visit this local day-center.
-Also needed is general assistance for the day-to-day operation of this center.
+- St. Margaret's House: students assist in the teaching of basic computer skills to the women and children who visit this local day-center.
+Also needed is general assistance for the day-to-day operation of the day shelter.

-Interested students with need-based work awards should complete an application available in the Office of Civic and Social Engagement, 220 Student Center. *You must complete a new application annually, even if you are returning to the same position.
+Interested students with need-based work awards should complete the application available in the Office of Civic and Social Engagement, 220 Student Center.

 Per Federal regulations, students who do not have need-based work awards cannot be employed through the Federal Work-Study Community Service program.